-This Code may be amended, modified or waived by the Board of Directors, subject to the disclosure and other provisions of the Securities Exchange Act of 1934, and applicable Nasdaq rules.
-Any waiver of the Code with respect to the Company's principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions will be promptly publicly disclosed by a method selected by the Board of Directors in conformity with applicable SEC rules.
+This Code may be amended, modified or waived by the Board or a committee to whom the Board has properly delegated such authority where permitted, subject to the disclosure and other provisions of the Securities Exchange Act of 1934, and applicable Nasdaq rules.
+Any waiver of this Code with respect to the Company's principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions will be promptly publicly disclosed by a method selected by the Board in conformity with applicable SEC rules.